 Washington

-For every 40 hours worked, Washington employees get one hour of p. sick leave.
+For every 40 hours worked, Washington employees get one hour of paid sick leave with no annual cap.

 Washington, D.C.

-Employers in Washington, D.C., are required to offer p. sick leave, although there are some exceptions for federal employees.
+Employers in Washington, D.C., are required to offer paid sick leave, although there are some exceptions for federal employees.
 Accruals vary depending on the size of the employer.

 West Virginia